Yancoal: Accelerating BVLOS Operations with Broad Area Approval

 For large operators, BVLOS drone operations are often limited by approval timelines rather than aircraft or infrastructure requirements.

-Yancoal wanted additional operational coverage beyond their existing weekday schedule.
-They needed weekend BVLOS support so operations could continue more consistently across the week.
+Yancoal wanted additional operational coverage beyond their existing weekday schedule and manning, so they could capture business critical data across the weekend.

 Sphere was able to support Yancoal in expanding its operations to meet its goals.